Brand Infringement Affiliate Fraud – A Direct Impact on your Brand Reputation

 What is a Brand?

 A brand is an intangible asset assigned to a specific company, product, or individual.
 It’s a concept that helps people identify different entities and can include a name, a logo, a particular icon, color, and slogans.
-A brand name helps create a perception about the product or company and differentiate it from competitors.
+A brand name helps create a perception about the product or company and differentiates it from competitors.

 A brand is considered a company’s most valuable asset, and thus companies register trademarks for their name, logo, images, brand color, icon, and more.